codecraftuk/codecraftuk.github.io/_posts/2014-06-30-lean-coffee.md

 title: Lean Coffee
 ---

-For our July event, we're going to have a Lean Coffee session.
+For our July event, we're going to have another Lean Coffee session.
 Everyone has questions about software development, craftmanship and engineering techniques that they'd like to discuss with a like-minded group: this is your chance.

 Whether you want to talk about TDD in practice, how to get started with BDD, microservices, structuring code, or anything else related to developing high-quality software, bring along your topic and questions and discuss them.